kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

    The scheduler is already doing this today, and this KEP does not require any changes in the scheduler implementation.

-### Handling hotplug events
+### Handling node compute capacity reconfiguration

 Once the capacity of the node is altered, the following are the sequence of events that occur in the kubelet.
 If any errors are observed in any of the steps, operation is retried from step 1 along with a `FailedNodeResize` event and condition under the node object.
 1. Resizing existing containers:
     a.
-With the increased memory capacity of the nodes, the kubelet proceeds to update fields that are directly related to the available memory on the host.
+With changes in the memory capacity of the node, the kubelet proceeds to update fields that are directly related to the available memory on the host.
 This would lead to recalculation of swap_limits.
     b.
 This is achieved by invoking the CRI API - UpdateContainerResources.